Webhooks in Schoox

 Webhook service generates a signature using a hash-based authentication code (HMAC) with SHA-256.

-In order to verify that a message has been transmitted by Schoox, you should also sign the data and compare your signature with the signature in wh-signature header.
+To verify that a message has been transmitted by Schoox, you should also sign the data and compare your signature with the signature in the wh-signature header.

 e.g. ‘61d39.1639960072.{"event": "course.created", "payload": {}}‘